MRCpy.AMRC

 Wint, default = 200

-Window size.
-The model uses the last W samples for fitting the model.
+Window size for estimating label probabilities.
+The model uses the last W samples for sliding-window probability estimation.

 Nint, default = 100